 gpadmin@gpmaster$ rm $GPHOME/lib/postgresql/pxf.so gpadmin@gpmaster$ rm $GPHOME/share/postgresql/extension/pxf*

 Remove PXF from each Greenplum Database master, standby, and segment host.
-You must be an operating system superuser, or have
+If you installed the

 The command removes the PXF files installed by the

 .rpmpackage on all Greenplum hosts.
 The command also removes the PXF runtime directories on all hosts.